-According to Chief Marketer B2B Outlook survey 2020, email marketing continues to top the channels that produce B2B leads with highest ROI.
+According to Chief Marketer B2B Outlook survey 2020, email marketing continues to top the channels that produce B2B leads with the highest ROI.
 When done right, cold emails can effectively generate sales leads and drive conversions.
-In this post you will learn cold email best practices such as how to craft emails and send emails, sticking to can spam regulations and how to get your email domain out of blacklist.
+In this post, you will learn cold email best practices such as how to craft emails and send emails, sticking to can spam regulations, and how to get your email domain out of the blacklist.
 Keep reading to know how to ace cold email marketing techniques.

 How to craft and send cold emails: